AZZ (AZZ)

 Although AZZ has shown solid business quality lately, it historically did a mediocre job investing in profitable growth initiatives.
 Its five-year average ROIC was 9.1%, somewhat low compared to the best industrials companies that consistently pump out 20%+.

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Over the last few years, AZZ’s ROIC averaged 2.2 percentage point increases each year. its rising ROIC is a good sign and could suggest its competitive advantage or profitable growth opportunities are expanding.
+On average, AZZ’s ROIC increased by 1.7 percentage points annually over the last few years. its rising ROIC is a good sign and could suggest its competitive advantage or profitable growth opportunities are expanding.

 11. Balance Sheet Assessment

-AZZ reported $3.04 million of cash and $569.8 million of debt on its balance sheet in the most recent quarter.
+AZZ reported $897,000 of cash and $566.9 million of debt on its balance sheet in the most recent quarter.
 As investors in high-quality companies, we primarily focus on two things: 1) that a company’s debt level isn’t too high and 2) that its interest payments are not excessively burdening the business.

 13. Is Now The Time To Buy AZZ?

-AZZ isn’t a bad business, but we have other favorites.
-First off, its revenue growth was solid over the last five years.
-And while AZZ’s cash profitability fell over the last five years, its astounding EPS growth over the last five years shows its profits are trickling down to shareholders.
+In our opinion, AZZ is a solid company.
+First off, its revenue growth was impressive over the last five years.
+And while its low gross margins indicate some combination of competitive pressures and high production costs, its rising cash profitability gives it more optionality.
+On top of that, its astounding EPS growth over the last five years shows its profits are trickling down to shareholders.

-Wall Street analysts have a consensus one-year price target of $106.59 on the company (compared to the current share price of $101).
+Wall Street analysts have a consensus one-year price target of $125.56 on the company (compared to the current share price of $106.77), implying they see 17.6% upside in buying AZZ in the short term.